papermerge/documentation/docs/backup-restore.md

     8ad6d0a7eb6c "/opt/bitnami/script…" 091223_30-db-1
 ```

-In above example the {{ extra.project }} has 5 containers: app server(the core
+In above example the {{ extra.project }} has 5 containers: app server (the core
 or web or http or REST API server, pick the name you like :P), solr search
 engine, redis, database and finally one paper worker.

-To create a backup in root folder of the app container, run:
+To create a backup in root folder of the app container just run:

     $ docker exec 914dda21dd3d backup.sh /